drashadm/okta-iam-automation-capstone/README.md

 This project simulates real-world administrative operations:

--  Create and activate Okta users
+- ✅ Create and activate Okta users
--  Assign users to multiple groups during onboarding
+- ✅ Assign users to multiple groups during onboarding
--  Deactivate and delete users securely
+- ✅ Deactivate and delete users securely
--  Maintain an audit trail in `audit_log.csv`
+- ✅ Maintain an audit trail in `audit_log.csv`
+- ✅ Assign users to RBAC roles via JSON-mapped group sets
+- ✅ Validate and export Okta group-to-role mappings

 Built as part of a cybersecurity portfolio to demonstrate mastery in API automation, secure coding, and identity lifecycle management.